opencog/atomspace/opencog/persist/sql/README.md

 Meta-Status
 -----------
-In retrospect, database-backed storage is a fundamental design mistake.
+In retrospect, client-server-backed storage is a fundamental design mistake.
 Why?

 * A vast number of cycles are wasted serializing and unserializing Atoms and Values, and converting them to "unnatural" formats.